Can a marriage help book really transform your marriage?

 What I liked about it

-- His own marriage provides ample illustrations that are both helpful and funny
+4. His marriage provides ample illustrations that are both helpful and funny

 What I didn’t like